Do you ever wonder if there's a way to thrive in the face of the challenges in your life?

 The classes are easy to follow, with guided meditations.
 There is plenty of support for your individual needs, with time to share experiences and ask questions.

-Each block will include meditations on: - Pausing to be present - Developing self-compassion - Calming anxiety and stress - Easing everyday pain - Tuning in to your inner wisdom
+Each block of sessions will include meditations on: - Pausing to be present - Developing self-compassion - Calming anxiety and stress - Easing everyday pain - Tuning in to your inner wisdom

-If you prefer not to register in advance, you are welcome to turn up on the day and pay at reception before the class.
-Please be aware, though, that in the rare event of a cancellation we can only let you know if we have your details beforehand.
+You are welcome to turn up on the day and pay at reception before the class.
+Please be aware, though, that in the event of any changes we can only let you know if we have your details beforehand.

 What people are saying